-This information was published on 2nd July 2020
+This information was updated on 18th August 2020

 Due to COVID 19, legal provisions currently do not allow tourist to enter Uruguay.

 At the moment, the only people who may enter the country are Uruguayan citizens and foreigners with a permanent and legal residence in the country.
 Those foreign citizens who need to enter Uruguay for work-related purposes or family reunification are allowed to request an exceptional entry permit.

 All individuals arriving in Uruguay must undergo a mandatory 14-day quarantine.

 Uruguay is making preparations to receive tourists again, although there is no exact date for the opening of the borders.